 - Create your own colors easily by mixing paint until you find a shade you like.
 Rather than opening multiple traditional paint cans and dealing with messy drips and spills, you just scoop a bit of Real Milk Paint powder from one container and some from another and mix them together.

 - It’s shelf-stable for at least two weeks.
 Mix up your Real Milk Paint today and use it for any projects you have on tap in the near future.

 - It’s safe and nontoxic.
 Use it to pickle the furniture for your baby’s nursery or take on a DIY project in your living room or den and never worry about noxious fumes.

 - Real Milk Paint is environmentally sound — so much so that you can dump the leftovers in your garden and it will actually help the soil, not hurt it.

 How to Pickle: Step-by-Step Directions

-- Step One: Prep your surface by wiping away any dirt and debris, and then give it a quick sand to help open up the wood’s pores so they’ll better soak up the paint.
+- Step One: Prep your surface by wiping away any dirt and debris, and then use low or medium grit sandpaper to help open up the wood’s pores so they’ll better soak up the paint.
 Clean up after your sanding efforts with another quick wipe using a lint-free cloth.

-- Step Two: Mix up your favorite color of Real Milk Paint (you’ll want it thinner than usual to get the proper pickling effect — try a 4:1 water-to-powder ratio to start) and use a clean, dry paintbrush to do a test patch.
+- Step Two: Mix up your favorite color of Real Milk Paint (you’ll want it thinner than usual to get the proper pickling effect — try mixing 2 parts water to 1 part powder to start) and use a clean, dry paintbrush to do a test patch with your pickling solution.
 Use a clean, dry rag to rub the paint into the wood, working against the grain.
-Grab another rag to remove the excess.
+Grab another clean rag to remove the excess stain.